d3/d3-delaunay/README.md

 ## Installing

 If you use NPM, `npm install voronator`; for Yarn, `yarn add voronator`.
-Otherwise, download the [latest release](https://github.com/observablehq/voronator/releases/latest).
-You can also load directly from [unpkg](https://unpkg.com/voronator/).
+You can download the [latest release](https://github.com/observablehq/voronator/releases/latest) or you can load directly from [unpkg](https://unpkg.com/voronator/).
 AMD, CommonJS, ES5 and ES6+ environments are supported.
 In vanilla, a `voronator` global is exported.

 ```js
 import {Delaunay} from "voronator";